Learn something new every day

-A business can also face lawsuits or costly recalls if they intentionally manufacture poor or faulty products.
-While not all faulty products are created intentionally, a company that knowingly makes and markets products that could hurt a customer is practicing bad business ethics.
-As a result, several customers may file a class action lawsuit against the company.
-The company may have to recall the products sold and notify the public of the problem, which can also lead to a poor company image.
+A business can also face lawsuits or costly recalls if it intentionally manufactures poor or faulty products.
+While not all faulty products are created intentionally, a company that knowingly makes and markets products that could hurt a customer is generally understood to be practicing bad ethics, as well as breaking consumer protection laws in most places.
+Customers often get together under these circumstances to file a class action lawsuit against the company.
+The company may have to recall the products sold and notify the public of the problem, which can also damage the corporate image.

-While civil lawsuits and illegal activity can damage the reputation of a business, bad business ethics can also include activities that involve no violation of the law.
-Poor customer service is not only a bad business practice but might be considered unethical as well.
-Participation in immoral or illegal acts by business executives or key employees can also harm the reputation of a business and might be considered examples of bad business ethics, especially if behavior occurs in the course of conducting business or the premises of a business.
+While civil lawsuits and illegal activity can damage the reputation of a business, poor business ethics can also include activities that involve no violation of the law.
+Poor customer service is not only a bad business practice but also might be considered unethical as well.
+Participation in immoral or illegal acts by business executives or key employees can also harm the company's reputation, and can be considered examples of bad ethics especially if behavior occurs in the course of conducting business.

 Companies that consistently practice bad business ethics face several problems.
-Loss of business relationships and a poor reputation with the public can hurt sales.
+Most immediately, loss of business relationships and a poor reputation with the public can hurt sales.
 Lawsuits and settlements can be costly and can also result in lost profits.
-The final result of bad business ethics may be bankruptcy.
+The final result of bad business ethics may be bankruptcy or business closure, though this doesn’t usually come quickly.
+It's often the case that companies face no consequences at all, at least not for many years, and this is one of the reasons why unethical practices persist.

 @KoiwiGal - Sometimes they are stung and sometimes they aren't.
 I think the problem is that the people with the most money can afford the best lawyers.